AlejandroGNE/ToyModelswithChatGPT/README.md

     load_index()
         this function takes the model Folder/Directory from the storage returns it as an index

-### Fourth Step: Run the program
+### Fourth Step: Run the flask website
-This commented out line only needs to be ran when new data is placed in the folder to be indexed

-    ChatIndex = construct_index(directory_path="TrainData")
-Once the model is generated, use the load_index() function instead.

-There is a loop that asks for a prompt, if "quit" is entered then the program ends.
+install the following dependencies:

+    pip install flask
+run the app.py script which is a flask website that integrates the LLM model with the a website then head to the page http://127.0.0.1:3000/views

+first press the generate button, it will generate our model, everytime you start up the website press load model.
+These buttons calls the RAG.py